practo/Practo-Careers/docs/index.md

 #### Latest:

+- **\[Oct 22nd, 2021 0:15 PM\]** JUET, Guna Students: We're looking into the Test invite issue.
+We'll update this page by 4:30 PM.

+#### Previous:

 - **\[Oct 22nd, 2021 03:15 PM\]** HackerRank test invites are sent and you should receive them on the email you filled in the registration form.
 Make sure to check the spam folder if you don't see the invite.

-#### Previous:

 - **\[Oct 22nd, 2021 01:00 PM\]** Invites to the HackerRank test has not been sent to anyone yet.
 There's a delay at our end and you should receive the link before 3:30 PM.
 The test starts at 5:00 PM.
 If you don't get the link by 3:30 PM, please check this page for updates.
 Note: Only those who registered for the test by filling Practo's registration form are eligible.